Soupyf/Minisys-CPU/README.md

 # Minisys-CPU
 Group project at Computer Organization course in SUSTech, 2022 Spring.
+This project designs and implements a single cycle CPU that supports the Von Neumann architecture of the Minisys instruction set.
+It provides support for multiple IO devices on the XILINX development board, and supports the issuance and execution of different assemblers using a single burn through the uart interface.